 and whole-class discussions in addition to traditional lectures, films, and

 demonstrations.
+We will intermittently use "clickers" to facilitate in-class discussions and occasionally for quizzing.
 In practice there will be no formal distinction between the

 official "lab" and "lecture" portions of the course.
 We will often use an inquiry-based

 instructional approach, in which you will investigate physical phenomena or

 geophysical data, and try to interpret and explain what you observe, before